Sharon Butler

 Artist Statement:

-Drawing and writing form the foundation of my studio practice.
-In 2016, I became fascinated with drawing on my phone, posting a digital sketch on Instagram each day.
-Over time, after creating more than a thousand drawings, the visual language that emerged became the basis for my paintings.
-My work is characterized by a tendency toward Casualism, a term I coined in an article published in The Brooklyn Rail to describe an approach to painting that values imperfection, incompleteness, and process over polished forms.
+My work is characterized by a tendency toward Casualism, a term I coined in an article published in The Brooklyn Rail to describe an approach to painting that values imperfection, incompleteness, and process over traditional color theory, pleasing composition, and polished forms.

 While I was a professor at Eastern Connecticut State University (2000-13), I was drawn to the intersection of art, writing, and emerging digital platforms.
 I started an online studio project called Two Coats of Paint, which has grown into an award-winning blogazine dedicated to painting.

-At its core, my practice is driven by a deep curiosity about the mysterious interplay between emotion, intellect, and the act of painting itself.
+At its core, my work is driven by a deep curiosity about the mysterious interplay between emotion, intellect, and the act of painting itself.

 Artist Biography: